Question: But What Can I Do?

 Participate

-• DEQ accepts comments on permit applications via email and not through a public portal, so the comments of others are not easily accessible to the public.
-Click on each application notice on the VPA page to find the email address of the person in charge of that permit.
+DEQ accepts comments on permit applications via email and not through a public portal, so the comments of others are not easily accessible to the public.
+Click on the blue rectangle of a county’s application notice on the VPA page to find the email address of the person in charge of that permit, along with all the other info you’ll need for your comment.
 Also, cc Neil Zahradka, (neil.zahradka@deq.virginia.gov) the long-time manager of the state’s biosolids program.

 Comments Are Needed!
 25 unique comments are required before DEQ will consider a public hearing on permit applications.
-First, to write your best comment, familiiarize yourself with the permit documents posted on the VPA site, so you have a sense of exactly where the spreading will occur and the scope of what is proposed.
+Submit your comments asking for a hearing during the first 30-day comment period.
+First, familiarize yourself with the permit application documents posted on the VPA site, so you have a sense of exactly where the spreading will occur and the scope of what is proposed.

 In order for each comment to count toward that goal of 25, it must: